Guide for Authors

 Plagiarism

-Addiction and Health is committed to publish original studies and timely reviews that have neither been published nor is under review elsewhere.
+Addiction & Health is committed to publish original studies and timely reviews that have neither been published nor is under review elsewhere.

 Misconduct